fishinwind/workshop/rst/Block_1/class-5.rst

     your code.
 Change your gedit preferences so that when you press the tab key, four spaces are inserted.
 Look in `Edit -> Preferences`, check the `Insert spaces instead of tabs` box.

-    IPython will auto-indent code blocks for you.
-But when you move to writing standalone programs, you will need to indent blocks yourself.

 Python Help
 ===========